daveyb/ansible-fundamentals/README.md

 git clone https://github.com/daveyb/ansible-fundamentals.git
 ```

-- Change into the demo directory and bring up the ansible sandbox cluster
+- Change into the demo directory and bring up the ansible sandbox cluster (this will take a few minutes)
 ```
 cd ansible-fundamentals/demo
 docker-compose up -d